leeib3041/Lets-Use-Python/Python Interpreter/Using_Interpreter.md

 That was a simple example of how handy the interpreter can be.
 A more complex example was when I was developing a website, there was an issue with my database queries.
 I was using Python with Flask, so I was writing my database queries in Python instead of in a SQL language.
 It's not easy debugging when you have to compile your project to find an error in one section, so I just typed the queries in the interpreter to see what was happening to the data.
 This way I was able to isolate where the issue was and correct it.

-That's it for this lesson, our [next lesson](../Python%20Basics/Data_Types.md) will go into data types and conditional statements.
+That's it for this chapter, our [next lesson](../Python%20Basics/Data_Types.md) will go into data types and conditional statements.